Positive Role Models in Problematic Communities on Social Media

 Thank you for sharing this.
 It’s super interesting!

-I’m usually in groups where women talk about stuff like this all the time, so this particular group has really been insightful to me about the men’s side of things.
+I’m in groups where women talk about stuff like this all the time.
+This particular group has been insightful to me about the men’s side of things.